zuedev/eldragiir.guide/docs/_posts/characters/2020-04-28-comfort_emberheart.md

 ---
 title: Comfort Emberheart
-rating: 100
+h1: Comfort Emberheart (a.k.a.
+The Prince of Fire)
-image: "/assets/img/comfort-thumbnail.jpg"
+image: /assets/img/comfort-thumbnail.jpg
-imageAlt: "Comfort on the streets on Nostro during it's revolution in 999POC"
+imageAlt: Comfort on the streets on Nostro during it's revolution in 999POC
+prose: >-
-description: Comfort Emberheart is a Dustborn Cind and the current leader of The Fire Caste of Tiamon, a militant organisation seeking to retake the once-great city of Tiamon.
+  Comfort Emberheart is a Dustborn Cind and the current leader of The Fire Caste of Tiamon, a militant organisation seeking to retake the once-great city of Tiamon.
 He wields three scimitars and a glaive, along with utilising elemental powers (primarily fire) to augment his fighting style.
-youtubeBackground: "GCiCghiu1Z0"
+youtubeBackground: GCiCghiu1Z0
-customCss: "/assets/css/comfort.css"
+customCss: /assets/css/comfort.css
+published: true
+categories:
+  - characters
+tags:
+  - eca_practitioners
+date: 2020-04-28T19:38:06.225Z
 ---

-# Comfort Emberheart (a.k.a.
-The Prince of Fire)

 ## Prose